tundish/blathnaid/app/tale.rst

 A token
 -------

-The Blacksmith opened a small tin box, taking from it a wrap of waxed paper and a metal tool, like a saddler's punch.
+Then the Blacksmith opened a small tin box, taking from it a wrap of waxed paper and a metal tool, like a saddler's punch.

 Then he heated a small billet of iron, about the size of a pea pod, which had a hole in one end.
 Peeling apart the paper, despite his grimy fingers, he carefully removed a small thin sheet of white metal foil.